picovico/python-sdk/doc/source/articles/getting-started-cli.rst

 -------------

     `\-\-profile PROFILE`
-        For profile to use with commands
+        Profile based approach that are stored to use different application_id and login information

 Commands
 --------